INTRODUCTION

-by Richard KlimeshI wrote this book to horse owners
+by Richard KlimeshI wrote this book to

-My goal is to help you make your barn safe and comfortable for horses but also
+work and dedication.
+My goal is to help you make your barn safe and comfortable

-pleasant and efficient for you to work in.
-I've corralled information, ideas,
+for horses but also pleasant and efficient for you to work in.
+I've corralled

-as many different barns as there are horse owners because everyone's horsekeeping
+are as many different barns as there are horse owners because everyone's horsekeeping

 situation is different.
 I saw this first hand during the seventeen years that